kaalrok/KickstarterAnalysis/README.md

 # Kickstarting with Excel
-Analysis of Kickstarter funding using Excel
+An Analysis of Kickstarter Campaigns
 ## Overview of Project
+Description of Project
 ### Purpose

 ## Analysis and Challenges